-Sea Cadet and UKSA Professional Yacht Cadet Jake Strachan, aged 18 from Peterhead, Aberdeenshire has been awarded the prestigious Fisgard Plate, in recognition of his achievements in his Sea Cadet Class One Marine Engineering examinations.
+Sea Cadet and UKSA Superyacht Cadet Jake Strachan, aged 18 from Peterhead, Aberdeenshire has been awarded the prestigious Fisgard Plate, in recognition of his achievements in his Sea Cadet Class One Marine Engineering examinations.

 Jake was presented with the accolade on November 23rd at UKSA, Cowes on the Isle of Wight by Fisgard Association representative Stephen White.
 Jake achieved the highest combined marks in his exams whilst with the Sea Cadets.
 Jake was also presented with a cheque for £100 to put towards ongoing professional development.

 Jake, a member of the Peterhead Sea Cadets, is now studying to be an officer on UKSA’s flagship course – the Superyact Cadetship.
 The course is a structured four year programme designed specifically for the superyacht industry and developed in close consultation with the MCA and the wider industry.
 The course allows students to ‘earn while they learn’ due to the combination of training at UKSA and paid work placements in the superyacht industry.
 Jake said: “It’s an honour to receive the award and a great way to top off my cadet career after putting in so much work.
 When I was told I had received it, I was a bit overwhelmed by it all!”
 Jake told us more about his plans for the future: “I’d like to work my way up through the ranks of the superyacht industry and hopefully progress quickly.
 I am hoping to circumnavigate the Arctic Circle during my training – it a place that has always fascinated me and something I’ve always wanted to achieve.”

 A helping hand by the Royal Merchant Navy Education Foundation